kcl-lang/kcl-lang.io/blog/2022-12-06-kcl-0.4.4-release-blog/index.md

 tags: [Release Blog, KCL, KusionStack, Kusion]
 ---

 The KCL team is pleased to announce that v0.4.4 is now available!
 This release mainly adds the ability to customize YAML manifests output for KCL.
 Users can customize the style of YAML output by writing code and calling system functions without understanding the complex schema settings semantics.
 In addition, this release provides the latest [KCL Python SDK](https://github.com/KusionStack/kclvm-py), which can be used for Python users to directly integrate KCL.
 At the same time, we have greatly reduced the size of the KCL installation package.
-The average installation package size has been reduced to one fifth of that of the previous version.
+The average installation package size has been reduced to one-fifth of that of the previous version.
 It also includes a number of compiler error message optimization and bug fix.
 You can visit the [KCL release page](https://github.com/KusionStack/KCLVM/releases/tag/v0.4.4-alpha.2) to get more detailed release information and KCL binary download link.

 ## Background

-KCL is an open source constraint-based record and functional language.
+KCL is an open-source constraint-based record and functional language.
 KCL improves the writing of a large number of complex configurations through mature programming language technology and practice, and is committed to building better modularity, scalability and stability around configuration, simpler logic writing, fast automation and good ecological extensionality.

 This blog will introduce the recent developments of KCL community to readers.